A. The sons of Jacob come to Egypt.

 Then they said to one another, “We are truly guilty concerning our brother, for we saw the anguish of his soul when he pleaded with us, and we would not hear; therefore this distress has come upon us.”
 And Reuben answered them, saying, “Did I not speak to you, saying, ‘Do not sin against the boy’; and you would not listen?
 Therefore behold, his blood is now required of us.”
 But they did not know that Joseph understood them, for he spoke to them through an interpreter.
 And he turned himself away from them and wept.
 Then he returned to them again, and talked with them.
 And he took Simeon from them and bound him before their eyes.

 a.
-We are truly guilty concerning our brother: They thought this complicated mess was before them because of the way they treated Joseph before, and their conscience was pricked.
+We are truly guilty concerning our brother: Their guilty conscience told them this complicated mess was because of the way they treated Joseph before.
 This was a good sign.
-The quickness with which they associated these events with their sin against Joseph probably meant they often remembered that sin.
+The quickness with which they associated these events with their sin against Joseph meant they often remembered that sin.

 i.
 There was not a completely logical connection between their current situation and their previous treatment of Joseph, but a guilty conscience sees every trouble as sin’s penalty.